Category: Music in Storytelling

 Michael Reno Harrell Writes…

 People like to be talked to.
 Well, if you have something interesting to say, they do.
 It’s in our genes.
 All of mankind’s knowledge was passed on through storytelling until very recently as things go.
 And it’s a good bet that music started out as a part of that storytelling at about the same time.
 The two are as closely intertwined as fishing and talking about fishing.
-Read more »
+Read the rest of this entry »

 Get the Inside Track on Storytelling…